jdconner/styled-variants/README.md

 At [Remine](https://remine.com/info/careers/), we not only have _multiple global themes_ (i.e. separate themes for different apps/stakeholders, with light and dark themes for each), but _we also have multiple variants_: `size` (e.g. small, large, etc), `state` (e.g. error, warning, etc), and `type` (e.g. primary, secondary, tertiary) with more to come.
 We couldn't find a library in the ecosystem that could support such a large number of variants with minimal code, so we decided to create one.

-Most theming systems for `styled-components` available today spit out string values (e.g. [styled-theming](https://github.com/styled-components/styled-theming), [styled-theme](https://github.com/diegohaz/styled-theme)) which can add a code bloat since you still need to assign the theme value to a css property. `styled-variants` takes advantage of the first-class object functionality that `styled-components` has added in [version 3.3.0](https://spectrum.chat/styled-components/general/v3-3-0-is-out-with-first-class-object-support~2b5fd935-fb1d-480d-a524-95ecd540a1ac) to help reduce this bloat and allow for cleaner, scalable theming.
+Most theming systems for `styled-components` available today spit out string values (e.g. [styled-theming](https://github.com/styled-components/styled-theming), [styled-theme](https://github.com/diegohaz/styled-theme)) which can add code bloat since you still need to assign the theme value to a css property. `styled-variants` takes advantage of the first-class object functionality that `styled-components` has added in [version 3.3.0](https://spectrum.chat/styled-components/general/v3-3-0-is-out-with-first-class-object-support~2b5fd935-fb1d-480d-a524-95ecd540a1ac) to help reduce this bloat and allow for cleaner, scalable theming.

+What this library is looking to empower and contain:

+1. Scalable theming
+2. Both local variant (passed via props) and global variant (passed via ThemeProvider) support
+3. Multiple variants support
+4. Remove redundant code (by taking advantage of the first-class object functionality stated above)
+5. Small distribution size

+All while encouraging clean, human-readable code.

 ## Install